SoS Logo

 Public and not-for-profit entities responsible for researching, creating, enforcing, and promoting policies, regulations, standards and initiatives to protect digital information and infrastructure from cyber threats and ensure data privacy.

-Government agencies specializing in cybersecurity policy, research, and protection.
+Not-for-profit organizations specializing in cybersecurity policy, research, and protection.

 Identity Security